 - No one under age 18--unless a current Georgia Tech student with a waiver signed by a parent or guardian--may participate on any adventure trip.

-- As of January 8, 2023, all registration for trips is in-person at the Wilderness Outpost only.
+- All trip registration is in-person at the Wilderness Outpost only.

 - The Wilderness Outpost is open 2-7 p.m., Monday to Thursday, and 2-5 p.m. on Friday.
 Call 404-894-7420 during open hours if you have additional questions about trips.